 Recently I came face to face with a situation that challenged that scenario and which I found disturbing.

-It was lunch time and I’d left my office in Red Cross to get a sandwich from the local Supermarket.
+It was lunch time and I’d left my office to get a sandwich from the local supermarket.
 Along with a lot of other pedestrians, I was standing on the pavement at the crossroads on the corner of King and George Street in Sydney’s CBD, a few minutes walk from two of the most famous icons in the world – the Sydney Harbour Bridge and the Opera House, waiting for the traffic lights to change to green.

 As they changed and people started to disperse I turned and saw her standing there.
 The tiny figure of an elderly lady, probably in her 70s, wearing a long grey coat and a woolly hat, both of which had seen better days.
 In front of her she was holding a small round straw basket in which were a handful of coins.
 I crossed the road but stopped on the other side of the street and turned to look back at her.
 Immediately I felt guilt and shock.
 Guilt because I’d not put any money in her basket.
 And shock because I don’t recall ever seeing such an elderly woman begging on the streets.